 So how’s your website doing?
 Did you set it up, and then leave it alone?
 It’s not that I’m trying to shame you, but we should all be thinking regularly about how to stay at the top of our game.
 You know, be agile.

-I was updating one of our websites last month, and we had a huge animated banner across the top, showing the interface to our software as it would be used.
+I was updating one of our websites last month, and we had a huge animated banner across the top, showing the interface to our software as a user stepped through it.
 Unfortunately, we released a new version of the software, and now the interface had obviously changed.
 Time to make a new animated banner!

-If you’ve never tried to set up an animated banner, your first thought might be to just use a video, and thus what kind of video codecs and containers to use: H.264?
+If you’ve never tried to set up an animated banner, your first thought might be to just use a video, and then to think about what kind of video codecs and containers to use: H.264?
 MP4?
 Not so fast.
 Videos are quite heavy (in terms of MB), may not autoplay, and the browser may add visible controls.
 No, what we need is the seamless integration of animated GIFs.

 Animated GIFs have a much lighter footprint: you can compress them easily because you can define your own color palette, including restricted ones with, say, just 128 separate colors.
 They’re also pretty much treated as the equal of other images.
 Just make one, add it to your site like you would any other GIF, and then get on to your other work.
 (Or try to compete with Giphy.)